 Well, I have talked about the food in Cape Town – and we went to Mama Africa on Long Street.
 Opened in 1995, it is a hearty traditional food in a colorful, rustic setting with an eclectic mix of bands and drummers.
 Their menu of African dishes is quite exciting: from Mozambique Chicken livers, vegetable samosas, crocodile, game kebabs as starters, to lamb’s curry, bobotie, Moroccan lamb pot roast, Karoo lamb chops, as Zimbabwean dovi (chicken) as main courses.
 If you are daring to try their wild game dishes, there are springbok steak, kudu steak, ostrich steak, warthog, to a mixed grill of everything!

-Long Street is filled with restaurants and if you have more time, I would recommend you explore other places like Fork Tapas & Pinchos Bar, The Africa Cafe, and more!
+(Mama Africa is permanently closed. having said that, Long Street is filled with restaurants and if you have more time, I would recommend you explore other places like Fork Tapas & Pinchos Bar, The Africa Cafe, and more!)

-Look for Mandela’s graffitis, and there is a Table Mountain frame that captures Table Mountain.
+Look for Mandela’s graffiti, and there is a Table Mountain frame that captures Table Mountain.

 The Charly’s Bakery is on the opposite side of Mandela’s fresco and it’s a family-owned premier cake bakery in town specialized in wedding cakes.
 The building has an eccentric vibe and outdoor sitting, while tourists may not be looking for a wedding cake – they have a series of artisan cupcakes from Elmo, minions, and more!